Design system templates that speed up SaaS design handoff by 50%.

-Eulerity — Marketing Simplified
+Eulerity — Marketing Ad Infrastructure

 Implementation

-Design Framework
+Framework

 While studying Operational Excellence strategies at Northeastern University’s Advanced Business Processing course, I learned about Lean (waste elimination) and Six Sigma (process improvement).
-Our solution aligned with Lean principles as we aimed to enhance existing processes.

 Atoms